centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/hosts-discovery.md

   If the hosts you selected are not visible in the configuration, go back to the list of jobs and see if an error occured during the saving task.

-5. [Deploy](../monitoring-servers/deploying-a-configuration.md) the configuration.
+5. In the following cases, [deploy](../monitoring-servers/deploying-a-configuration.md) the configuration:

+   - if your job was set to **Manual analysis** at step 5 of the wizard
+   - if your job was set to **Automatic analysis** at step 5 of the wizard, but **Export and reload pollers configuration** was not selected.

   The new hosts are now monitored.

 ## Edit a discovery job

+Some discovery jobs can be edited:

+- if you have set the job to **Automatic analysis** and you have selected **Update existing hosts** at step 5 of the wizard, you can edit and rerun the job: the hosts discovered by the job will be updated.
+To rerun the job, go to page **Configuration > Hosts > Discovery**, hover over the job and then click **Force execution**.
+- If a job is set to **Manual analysis** and its hosts are already monitored, then editing and running the job again will have no effect.

 1. On the **Configuration > Hosts > Discovery** page, click on the discovery job you want.
 A panel appears on the right.

     ![image](../../assets/monitoring/discovery/host-discovery-edit-job.png)

 2. In this panel, edit the settings of the job.
-If you edit mappers, the results of the job will be updated immediately.

-    Warning: editing mappers after a discovery job has been executed only makes sense if the hosts have not yet been added to your monitoring configuration (either manually or automatically).
-Changes made to mappers in the discovery task are not taken into account for hosts that have already been created.
+   If your job is set to **Automatic analysis**, you can update some host properties using mappers.
+You can:

+   - add templates, hostgroups or host categories
+   - update or define the severity (there can be only one severity)
+   - update or define the value of a macro (there can be only one value for a macro)
+   - update the monitoring server (there can be only one monitoring server)

+  To preserve the consistency of data and the traceability of actions, the name, alias and IP address of the host cannot be updated (i.e. data brought by **Property** mappers).

+  When you edit mappers, if you selected **Update existing hosts** at step 5 of the wizard, the hosts will be updated.
+If you did not select this option, running the job again will only add new hosts to the monitoring: existing hosts will not be updated.

+  If the autodiscovery module discovers hosts whose names are already used by hosts that have previously been created manually on page **Configuration > Hosts > Hosts** or with the API or CLAPI, those existing hosts will also be updated by the autodiscovery module.

 3. Click on the **Save** icon at the top right of the panel: ![image](../../assets/monitoring/discovery/host-discovery-save.png#thumbnail2)

 ## How to use mappers

-Mappers allow you to  :
+Mappers allow you to:

 - Define how the future hosts will be configured, by mapping a value discovered on the host (an attribute) to a field in Centreon.
 The list of attributes depends on the discovery provider.

 - Include/exclude hosts from the list of results.